syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Document%20conversion/Excel-to-PDF/Creating-individual-PDF-document-for-each-worksheet).

 ### Excel with Chart to PDF

 To preserve the charts during Excel to PDF conversion, you should initialize the [ChartToImageConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IApplication~ChartToImageConverter.html) of [IApplication](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IApplication.html) interface, otherwise the charts present in worksheet will get skipped.
 The following code illustrate how to convert an Excel with chart to PDF document.